 Effective internal controls are necessary for us to provide reliable and accurate financial reports and effectively prevent fraud.
 We have devoted significant resources and time to comply with the new internal control over financial reporting requirements of the Sarbanes-Oxley Act of 2002.
 In addition, Section 404 under the Sarbanes-Oxley Act of 2002 requires that we assess and our auditors attest to the design and operating effectiveness of our controls over financial reporting.
-Our current and future compliance with the annual internal control report requirement will depend on the effectiveness of our financial reporting and data systems and controls across our operating subsidiaries.
+Our compliance with the annual internal control report requirement for our first fiscal year ending on or after July 15, 2006, the requisite SEC compliance date, will depend on the effectiveness of our financial reporting and data systems and controls across our operating subsidiaries.
 We expect these systems and controls to become increasingly complex to the extent that we integrate acquisitions and our business grows.
 To effectively manage this growth, we will need to continue to improve our operational, financial and management controls and our reporting systems and procedures.
 We cannot be certain that these measures will ensure that we design, implement and maintain adequate controls over our financial processes and reporting in the future.
 Any failure to implement required new or improved controls, or difficulties encountered in their implementation or operation, could harm our operating results or cause us to fail to meet our financial reporting obligations.
 Inferior internal controls could also cause investors to lose confidence in our reported financial information, which could have a negative effect on the trading price of our stock and our access to capital.